nadeo/trackmania-doc/docs/web/tm-com/player-tracks.md

 # Player Tracks

-On this page you can manage any tracks uploaded to Nadeo services.
+On this page you can manage tracks uploaded to Nadeo services.
 Those tracks are unable to be deleted.

 The **Author** tab contains all maps created by you.
 It does not matter who uploads the map to Nadeo services (for example via a club activity).